Malix-Labs/awesome_atomic/readme.md

 - [Toolbox Visual Studio Code Integration](https://github.com/owtaylor/toolbox-vscode) -  Toolbox Visual Studio Code integration
 - [Endless OSTree Builder](https://github.com/dbnicholson/deb-ostree-builder) - Stripped down Endless ostree builder for debian
 - [ostree-pitti-workstation](https://github.com/martinpitt/ostree-pitti-workstation) - Fedora minimal sway developer desktop OSTree
+- [Flatpak](https://flatpak.org/) - a utility for software deployment and package management for Linux.
+It is advertised as offering a sandbox environment in which users can run application software in isolation from the rest of the system.

 ## Tips